 Reference Check Questions You Don't Want to Touch

 Answer only the questions that you are comfortable answering if you receive a reference request phone call or document.
 A manager should only speak to the areas of the employee's skills and experience about which he has direct knowledge.
 There are several questions a manager should not answer:

-Good Answer: She sought increased responsibility and to round out her knowledge of our company and products.
+- She sought increased responsibility and to round out her knowledge of our company and products, or

 These are the kinds of reference check questions a potential employer will ask if you return a reference checking phone call.

 Respond to a Reference Check Request: Not Positive